pdelporte/inline-edit/README.md

     path("update/data/", upd_data, name="update_data" ),

-Then modify you html code according to the description here after (add `<span>` attribute arround the item you want to edit).
+Then modify you html code according to the description here after (add `<span>` attribute around the item you want to edit).

     <span class="inline-edit"
         data-id="{{ object.id }}"